rileysklar/tolberts/src/content/posts/my-philosophies.md

 Later in life, I taught myself how to play basketball, a sport I hadn't been exposed to at a competitive level when I was younger.
 I put in the time, was determined, and had fun while getting a great workout.
 I even coached for two years, which is a whole other story.

 Then there was the time after I finished school and had been working as a teacher for six years, feeling unfulfilled.
 I knew it was time for a change.
 That's when I began to study web development.
 Through hard work and determination, I was able to transition into a new career and found, once again, that I was enjoying it and having fun.

-On a side note, this principle doesn't apply in all situations.
-For example, when mixing audio, there comes a time when you have put in enough effort for that project and begin to experience diminishing returns.
-Then, it's time to finish the work and move onto the next project.

 The act of learning, if one can even call it an act and not a response, is something I find great joy in.
 Taking areas of complete mystery and, after some time, transforming them into understanding through the persevering pursuit of dedication and hard work, will yield results.